Coychurch Lower

 Coychurch Lower (Llangrallo Isaf) is a community in Bridgend County Borough, South Wales.
 Along with the communities of Brackla and Bridgend, it makes up the town of Bridgend.
 Coychurch Lower is the eastern district of Bridgend, and takes in the village of Coychurch and the area of Waterton.
 Traffic leaving the M4 motorway for Bridgend at Junction 35 travels through Coychurch Lower along the A473 road, passing through an area of business parks and out-of town shopping zones, which take up the majority of the western half of the community.
-The population of Coychurch Lower at the 2001 census was 1,206, increasing to 1,365 at the 2011 census.
+The population of Coychurch Lower at the 2001 census was 1,206, increasing to 1,365 at the 2011 census, before decreasing to 1,335 in 2021.

 The community of Coychurch Lower was created in 1974 when the civil parishes of Wales were abolished.
 In 1996, in a major change to the boundaries of Bridgend, Coychurch Lower gained much of the community of Ewenny and Llangan.